 All new wells must be registered by the well owner, well operator, or water well driller.
-Registration may be by mail or telephonic document transfer, using a form provided by the District.
+Registration may be by mail, email, or hand delivery, using a form provided by the District.
 Registration may also accompany the District-required Well Log.
-There will not be a fee for well registration other than a Well Log Deposit.